timgent/data-flare/src/main/scala/com/github/timgent/dataflare/examples/README.md

 # Example data flare usage
-This example will take you through the main features of spark-data-quality, and give a short demonstration of what can be achieved once you have some metric and quality check data stored in ElasticSearch.
+This example will take you through the main features of data-flare, and give a short demonstration of what can be achieved once you have some metric and quality check data stored in ElasticSearch.

 We will cover: